A hardened blade is at the very heart of a knife. Without that, all you have is a very pretty paperweight.

 - Allow your furnace to cycle back up to austenitizing temperature.

-- Rapidly quench in oil (until it stops smoking) or air (plate quench) until cool to the touch.
+- Rapidly quench in oil (until it stops smoking) or air (plate quench is preferred) until cool to the touch.

 - Immediately deep freeze.
 Deep freezing after hardening is not required but is recommended for stainless steel.
 (Note, that the steel should have reached room temperature before submerging in your chosen cold treatment medium to avoid cracking)